 We will take reasonable steps to ensure that external service providers and third parties only use your personal information that we provide for the purpose(s) for which you have given us your personal information and to not share it further with another party unless it is necessary to do so.
 We may also disclosure your personal information when we are legally required to do so.

-Catholic Professional Standards will not disclosure your personal information outside of Australia.
+Catholic Professional Standards Ltd will not disclosure your personal information outside of Australia.

 Advertising and Opting Out

-Catholic Professional Standards will not use your personal information to send you promotional or marketing material.
+Catholic Professional Standards Ltd will not use your personal information to send you promotional or marketing material.

 7. Access to your personal information

-You have a right to access your personal information held by Catholic Professional Standards.
-Furthermore, as we aim to hold accurate, up-to-date and complete records of your personal information, you are encouraged to contact us to update your records should they change from time to time.
+You have a right to access your personal information held by Catholic Professional Standards Ltd. Furthermore, as we aim to hold accurate, up-to-date and complete records of your personal information, you are encouraged to contact us to update your records should they change.

 We will always confirm your identity before giving access to your personal information.